compsy/u-can-act/README.md

   section_end: true
 }]
 ```
 The range type supports the optional properties `min` and `max`, which are set to 0 and 100 by default, respectively.
-It also supports `step`, which sets the step size of the slider (set to 1 by default).
+It also supports `step`, which sets the step size of the slider (set to 1 by default, can also be a fraction).

 ### Type: Raw
 **Raw questionnaire types should not have an id!**